microsoft/code-with-engineering-playbook/code-reviews/recipes/CSharp.md

 ## Code Review Checklist

 * [ ] Does this code make correct use of [asynchronous programming constructs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/#BKMK_AsyncandAwait), including proper use of ```await``` and ```Task.WhenAll``` including CancellationTokens?
 * [ ] Is the code subject to concurrency issues?
-Are shared objects property protected?
+Are shared objects properly protected?
 * [ ] Is dependency injection (DI) used?
 Is it setup correctly?
-* [ ] Are the [middlewares](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/index?view=aspnetcore-2.1&tabs=aspnetcore2x) included in this project configured correctly?
+* [ ] Are [middlewares](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/index?view=aspnetcore-2.1&tabs=aspnetcore2x) included in this project configured correctly?
 * [ ] Are resources released deterministically using the IDispose pattern?
 Are all disposable objects properly disposed ([using pattern](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement))?
-* [ ] Is the code creating a lot of short lived objects.
+* [ ] Is the code creating a lot of short-lived objects.
 Could we optimize GC pressure?
 * [ ] Is the code written in a way that causes boxing operations to happen?
 * [ ] Does the code [handle exceptions correctly](https://docs.microsoft.com/en-us/dotnet/standard/exceptions/best-practices-for-exceptions)?
 * [ ] Is package management being used (NuGet) instead of committing DLLs?